jrazi/KnockoffOrigins/README.md

 ## TODO

+- [ ] Fix problems with computing S vector and generating Knockoff data.
 - [ ] Implement test statistics for feature evaluation.
 - [ ] Develop FDR control mechanisms as outlined in the original study.
 - [ ] Implement Lasso feature selection using lower-level libraries.